Partnership for Learning header

 Course Outline

-This practical workshop will focus on supporting educators to consider the role of quality interaction and communication strategies for supporting young autistic children and their families in early intervention and infant classrooms.
-Concepts such as bi-directional interaction and engagement will be explored along with deepening understanding of learner profiles and positive attributes.
-Participants will be asked to reflect on their own knowledge and to critique their practice to identify opportunities for new learning.
-We will engage in activities and evaluate how these activities can scaffold motivation, meaning engagement and personal expression.
+This workshop will focus on supporting educators to consider the role of play and playful strategies for supporting young autistic children and their families in early intervention and infant classrooms.
+Concepts such as bi-directional interaction and engagement will be explored along with deepening understanding of learner play profiles and positive attributes.
+Participants will be asked to reflect on their own knowledge and to critique their practice to identify opportunities for playful engagement and new play opportunities.
+We will engage in play activities and evaluate how these activities can scaffold motivation, meaning engagement and personal expression.

 Profile of Course Leader